BruceChanJianLe/zsh/README.md

 - Global changes (for every shell session) go in one of the zshenv files
 - Put customizations for user-level Interactive shells in ~/.zshrc
   - This file can be synced or shared

+## Prerequisite

+Ensure that zsh and fzf are installed.